Aylar-Soltani/aylar-soltani/README.md

 ![alt text](./img.png)
 ### Hi there 👋

-I am a Full-Stack developer passionate about learning new technologies.
-I  , however my real passions are to code and create awesome applications!
+I am a web developer passionate about learning new technologies.
+I am a creative and innovative person which is the result of my diverse skills.
+I have bachelor degree in industrial engineering and Master degree In Business Administration.
+I have been in different roles as a project manager, Marketing Specialist and Business Data Analyst.
+I have a growth mindset and that's why I have cross-functional skills.
+This enables me to take more varied responsibilities, and respond to the organization’s fast-changing needs.

 - 🌱 I’m currently learning **Phython**